 I usually eat fish when I’m at the seaside, as I like knowing that the fish is really fresh.
 However, if you want eating fish in Bucharest, a nice place to enjoy it is Raionul de Peste.
 Prices are high, but the fish is good and the overall experience is interesting.
-Other place where I had really good fish and sea food is Nuba.
+Other places where I had really good fish and sea food are Nuba, La Finca Alioli, Octopus.

 I’ve traveled to Italy twice and ate really disappointing pizzas there.
 If you crave pizza, I recommend you to go to Capricciosa.
-The crust is very thin, the toppings are top quality and you get complimentary sauces and Parmesan (you have to ask for them though).
+The crust is very thin, the toppings are top quality and you get complimentary sauces and parmesan (you have to ask for them though).
 Prices are good (around 26 lei for a large pizza) and pizza is divine.
-I don’t recommend the other dishes though.

 I used to hate pasta.
 But then I had pasta at Shift Pub… I personally order the shrimp tagliatelle and I’m always content.
 Portions are huge, so you’d better be very hungry when you go to Shift Pub!
 If you can’t finish your dish, ask your waiter to put the remaining food in a take-away casserole (never waste food!).